robin277t/bank-tech-test/ReadMe.md

     calls logWithdraw ("withdraw", amount, date)
     return (`withdrawal of ${amount }successful, new balace is ${this.accountBalance}`)

-method: createLogRecord(type, date, amount)
-    creates a strong with date, amount deposited or withdrawn, and accountBalance and pushes into log array

-method: printStatement
-    print header, and then each item of log array in reverse date order on a newline

 method: dateCheck (date)
     takes date and returns today's date if date incorrect, or absent

+Class: Statement Printer

+method: printStatement(account)
+    print header, and then each item of log array in reverse date order on a newline

 ```

 ## TESTS: